 So how and why did I get this Bryan Lee O’Malley Scott Pilgrim/Twin Peaks mashup print?

 Part impulse buy, part the aforementioned legit curiosity of all of the artist’s work, and mostly a good cause.
-O’Malley sold a bunch of these in support of Puerto Rico, something all of us should be able to get behind and I got wind of it on twitter and jumped on it before they were all gone (I didn’t think they’d last long).
+O’Malley sold a bunch of these in support of Puerto Rico, something all of us should be able to get behind unless you are racist trash, and I got wind of it on twitter and jumped on it before they were all gone (I didn’t think they’d last long).

 I guess that’s the long winded way of just posting a pic and saying I bought a print but that was everything that flashed across my mind in the seconds between me seeing it on twitter and buying it.
 I guess now that I think about it we shouldn’t expect less from an O’Malley Wally Brando/Michael Cera/Scott Pilgrim pop culture gestalt.